tylerprehl/top-battleship/README.md

 ### Project Status
 - battleship gameplay is complete
+- error handling needs to be improved (why does duplicate attack choice result in 5 error messages?)
 - missing LOTS of UI tests!
 (I'm looking at you game-management.js)
 - stylistically can be improved with animations/sounds/cooler board & ship design